Hard Work Done: 1954 Chevrolet 3100 Three Window Hot Rod – SOLD!

-If you find yourself wanting a vintage Chevrolet Advance Design pickup to do a custom build but both your skill set and tools remain limited, one possible candidate might be this 1954 Chevrolet Three Window 3100 Patina look Hot Rod listed over the weekend here on Craigslist in Churchville, New York (Rochester) where the current caretaker is asking $18,500.
+If you find yourself wanting a vintage Chevrolet Advance Design pickup to do a custom build but both your skill set and tools remain limited, one possible candidate might be this 1954 Chevrolet Three Window 3100 Patina look Hot Rod originally listed on Craigslist during the summer of 2020 in Churchville, New York (Rochester) where the current caretaker is asking $18,500.
 Using a stock example as a proxy in the Hagerty Insurance Online Valuation Tool confirms this private seller has his 3100 priced between the #3 “Good” appraisal of $19,700 and the #4 “Fair” (Daily Driver) estimate of $11,600.
-If you are serious about buying this 3100, you can start the conversation by calling the seller at (585) 831-1343.
-Please remember to mention you saw their truck featured here on GuysWithRides.com.

 Here’s the Hagerty Insurance Assessment of Chevrolet 3100 Advance Design Pickup: